peterchiriac/Field-Level-Soil-Analysis-and-Management-Brief/README.md

 ## Executive Summary

-This project demonstrates how field-boundary and soil data can be transformed into field-level management recommendations through spatial QA, soil summarisation, and map-based decision support.
+This project implements a field-level agritech workflow that transforms spatial and soil data into management recommendations using spatial QA, field-level aggregation, and decision mapping.

-A subset of Irish LPIS parcels was selected to define Farm Alpha, a coherent analysis unit.
-SoilGrids data was aggregated to field level and interpreted into clear, actionable outputs.
+Farm Alpha was defined from a subset of Irish LPIS parcels and used as the analysis unit for integrating SoilGrids data into field-level outputs.

 ![Recommended Action Map](docs/maps/farm_alpha_recommended_action.png)

-## Key results:
+## Key Results

-* Soil pH is consistently low across the farm → whole-farm liming required
+**Soil pH** is consistently low across the farm → whole-farm liming required
 * Soil organic carbon (SOC) is moderate to high → generally good soil condition
 * Clay-influenced parcels require additional structural caution

-These findings were translated into a final Recommended Action Map, showing where intervention is required and where standard management is sufficient.
+These findings were consolidated into a Recommended Action Map identifying where intervention is required and where standard management is sufficient.

 ---